 The St Vincent's Hospital Sydney Department of Pain Medicine offers assessment, management services and programs for patients experiencing persisting pain.
 This includes post trauma, surgery and pain arising from chronic medical conditions.

-Our services include consultation for hospital inpatients and a pain clinic for people living in the community.
-For rural and regional patients a tele-health service is also offered via referral from your primary care General Practitioner.
+Our services include consultation for hospital inpatients and an outpatient chronic pain clinic for people living in the community.
+For rural and regional patients a telehealth service is also offered via referral from your primary care General Practitioner.

 St Vincent’s Hospital Pain Clinic

 St Vincent’s Hospital Pain Clinic provides pain assessment and management services and programs for people living with chronic pain.
-A referral is required from a medical practitioner to the pain clinic once investigations have been completed and acute medical issues have been addressed.
+A referral is required from either your GP (valid for 12 months) or another medical specialist (valid for 3 months) to the pain clinic once investigations have been completed and acute medical issues have been addressed.

-Referrals are to be sent electronically by GPs participating in eHealth or faxed to (02) 8382 3111 for triaging.
+Referrals are to be sent electronically by GPs/medical specialists participating in eHealth, faxed to (02) 8382 2788 or emailed to SVHS.ChronicPainService@svha.org.au

 St Vincent's Hospital Sydney Telehealth Pain Clinic